 Three stages of layered paintings

-The importance of play in making a painting with layers
+The importance of experimenting in early layers

 The first layers are playful, loose and unintentional and I have no idea what will happen.
 Sometimes I like the results and sometimes not.
 It’s probably better if I don’t because I have to paint over it.
-I do this until the surface is covered and has lots to look at.

 Acrylic paint on canvas.
 The messy middle, painting layers with acrylic